mkock/autobot/README.md

 4. ~~Add a CLI command for retrieving vehicle data, also for the sake of convenience~~ _Done_
 5. Add usage information when called without arguments
 6. ~~Add support for disabling vehicles~~ _Done_
-7. Build a simple HTTP API with support for lookups and vehicle manipulation _WIP_
+7. ~~Build a simple HTTP API with support for lookups~~ _Done_
 8. Switch from Go's builtin http package to Gin and add request logging, central error handling etc.
+9. Allow the user to disable and re-enable vehicles via the API
+10. Allow the user to create revisions of vehicles via the API

 ## Changelog